laracord/laracord/README.md

 php laracord app:build
 ```

-Additional documentation on `app:build` can be found in the [Laravel Zero docs](https://laravel-zero.com/docs/build-a-standalone-application).
+Documentation for `app:build` can be found in the [Laravel Zero docs](https://laravel-zero.com/docs/build-a-standalone-application).

-## Additional Documentation
+## Documentation

 Laracord currently lacks it's own documentation, but you can find the documentation of the packages/frameworks it utilizes below to learn more in the mean time: